 Do's and Don'ts for High School Seniors

-Your senior year of high school is finally here.
 For many students, senior year involves lots of homework, lack of sleep, deadlines, and essays plus college research, college applications, counselor meetings, and scholarship deadlines.
-Here is a list of Senior Year Do’s and Don’ts to help you navigate the coming school year.
+Here is a list of senior year do’s and don’ts to help you navigate your last year of high school.

 Take time to research a variety of colleges online.
 You’ll be surprised at how much information you can find on a college’s website.
 Many colleges also provide a virtual campus tour as well.
 This is a great resource if you are interested in a college that you are unable to visit in person.

 Don’t limit yourself to only highly selective or non-competitive colleges.
-Consider balancing your top college choices with target and safety schools that you would also be happy to attend.
-And make sure to manage your expectations and have a solid back up plan.
+Consider balancing your top college choices with target and safety schools that you would be happy to attend.
+And make sure to manage your expectations and have a solid back-up plan.
 Better safe than sorry.

 Connect with college admissions officers at colleges you want to apply to or learn more about, especially if you have questions.
 High school guidance counselors and private college counselors are another resource for getting answers to your questions about college.